Have you ever heard of the hidden gem that is called Stelari Beach?

 Riding on a horse is one of the most exciting ways to explore this area.

-10) Outdoor Things to Do in Corfu
+16) Outdoor Activities and other Things to Do in Corfu

 If you’re vacationing in Corfu and you know how to swim, you mustn’t miss the opportunity to learn how to scuba dive!
 You will be given all the necessary equipment, and you’ll embark on a guided scuba diving tour that will leave you speechless.